massitashakori/massitashakori/README.md

-- 👋 Hi, I’m Massi
+- 👋 Salam, I’m Massi
-- 👀 like opening/reviewing PRs
+- 👀 A web developer focused on front-end and UI/UX
-- 🌱 I’m currently skilling up on GraphQl and Azure
+- 🌱 currently skilling up on GraphQl and Azure
-- 💞️ I’m looking to collaborate more on REACT and Typescript
+- 💞️ looking to collaborate more on REACT and Typescript
-- 📫 How to reach me out: massi.tashakori@gmail.com
+- 📫 contact me via: massi.tashakori@gmail.com or LinkedIn: https://www.linkedin.com/in/massita

 <!---
 massitashakori/massitashakori is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.